kkaiiwen/Deep-Learning-Health-App/README.md

 3. Ensure your webcam (or supported video device) is connected if you plan to use food recognition.
 4. Run the app:
 - Enter name, gender, height, weight, age to view BMI/BMR, category, and suggestions.
-- Log food: Use the image-based recognizer for supported classes.
+- Log food: Use the vision-based recognition module for supported classes.
 - Log exercise: Select an exercise and input time to auto-calculate calories burned.
 - Review end-of-day net calories and insights.

 ## How It Works

 - BMI/BMR calculated from demographic inputs.
-The BMI category drives the suggestion shown in the UI.
+- BMI categories drive personalized suggestions shown in the UI.
-- Energy intake from the CNN recognizer.
+- Energy intake estimated from the CNN food recognition module.
-- Energy expenditure from selected exercises and durations.
+- Energy expenditure calculated from selected exercises and durations.
 - Net calories displayed in the daily summary.
-Negative values imply a weight-loss trend, and positive values imply a weight-gain trend.
+Negative values indicate a weight-loss trend, and positive values indicate a weight-gain trend.

 <p align="center">
   <kbd>